Darthholi/DocumentConcepts/README.md

 All experiments could be run as `python run_experiments.py command_name`, where command name is the name of the experiment.
 Simplest experiments are provided as tests in `concepts_test.py`.
 The code contains codes for model from our article https://arxiv.org/abs/1904.12577 together with generators code and some easier models
 (using tf.data.dataset and tensorpack dataflows) possibly enabling fast experimentation.

+###### Installation
+Needs cuda and tensorflow installed (we recommend either a https://lambdalabs.com/lambda-stack-deep-learning-software or google collab), but possibly can run also on tensorflow cpu system. other requirements are written in `requirements.txt` ready for pip install.

 ##### Introduction